Ash-the-k/SimpleBankingSystem-DB/detailedReadMe.md

 # Simple Banking System

-This repository contains SQL scripts for setting up and testing a simple banking system database. [cite: 1, 2, 3] The system includes functionalities for customer account management, transactions (deposits, withdrawals, transfers), employee management, and transaction logging. [cite: 1, 2, 3]
+This repository contains SQL scripts for setting up and testing a simple banking system database.
+The system includes functionalities for customer account management, transactions (deposits, withdrawals, transfers), employee management, and transaction logging.

 ## Table of Contents